 Patients are typically prepared for mild swelling and discomfort for a few days after their procedure.
 In some cases, minor bruising may occur.
 During this time, over-the-counter pain medication is usually sufficient for pain management.
 A week to 10 days after the procedure, most normal activities can be resumed, including many usual eating habits.
 When it comes to dietary choices, if food is questionable, we encourage patients to contact our office before including it in a meal.

-Are there any risks associated with Same Day Dental Implants?
+Are there any risks associated with Full Arch Restoration with Implants?

-The risks of same-day dental implants are very similar to those associated with traditional implants.
+The risks of Full Arch Restoration with Implants are very similar to those associated with traditional implants.
 These risks include infection and bleeding, which rarely occur and can be managed with prompt treatment.

 The primary risk associated with same-day implant treatment is that there may be a greater chance of the implants shifting, degrading the quality of integration within the jawbone.
 The success of same-day implants depends on the adequate fusion between inserted fixtures and bone tissue.
 The fixation of a temporary denture or crown over the implants does not imply that the implant or implants are protected from the force.
 Patients must follow the recovery guidelines provided to them to keep post-operative risks to a minimum.

-We understand that it can be challenging to navigate the costs associated with same-day dental implant treatments and how those costs may be covered.
+We understand that it can be challenging to navigate the costs associated with Full Arch Restoration with Implants treatments and how those costs may be covered.
 The amount of insurance coverage a patient has will largely depend on their insurance plan.
 Some insurance companies cover portions of the dental implant process, such as tooth extractions, but not others, such as the costs of the custom abutments that are necessary to affix artificial teeth to the implants.
 We are committed to helping patients understand the factors that contribute to the cost of treatment and how to manage to get their smiles back.

 Schedule A Consultation

 Restore your smile and quality of life with a healthy new smile.
-Contact Implant Dentistry of Florida to learn more about Teeth in a Day!
-Call us at 321.372.7700 to schedule a consultation with our doctors.
+Contact Implant Dentistry of Florida to learn more about Full Arch Restoration with Implants!
+Call us at 321.372.7700 to schedule a consultation with one of our experienced doctors.
 Our practice serves Melbourne, Florida, and surrounding areas.